-It’s not hard at all to custom-order the perfect backyard water slide.
+The good news is that it’s not hard at all to custom-build the perfect backyard water slide.
 You just need to be a little brave.
-With the best materials and the right dimensions, pretty much anybody can build a massive slip-and-slide that dwarfs almost any other off-the-shelf Slip ’N Slide.
+With the best materials and the right dimensions, pretty much anybody can build a massive homemade slip-and-slide that dwarfs almost any off-the-shelf Slip ’N Slide.
 You will need a roll of thick plastic, a few tent stakes or garden staples, and a water hose.
 It takes about 30 minutes to an hour and, depending on the size, should cost around $50 to $60.
 Here’s how you do it.
 Step… by step.
 (Do these steps in order!
 Don’t slip or slide ahead of yourself!)

 - Garden staples and/or tent stakes